Why Sports Direct hired a delivery company with no drivers and no vehicles.

 Perhaps most importantly of all, the case also reveals how, despite claims from the tax industry following the global financial crisis that major consultancies are no longer in the business of designing and marketing complex tax avoidance schemes, they do still appear to be.

-Sports Direct / Frasers Group did not respond to our request for comment, however, they did provide comment to The Guardian which published an article in part based on our research.
+Sports Direct / Frasers Group did not respond to our request for comment before publication, however, they did provide comment to The Guardian which published an article in part based on our research.

 Sports Direct said that Barlin had not been set up to reduce its tax bill but was instead to used to reduce administrative complexity.
 The company and suggested it had settled with some foreign tax authorities and remained in discussion with others.
 It declined to give further details.